Fast Online Learning of CLiFF-maps in Changing Environments

 \subsection{Qualitative evaluation}

-\cref{fig:mapf_mod} shows the CLiFF-maps built with the online and history models in Condition B of \textit{den520d} dataset.
-When human flow shifts from Condition A to Condition B, the online model quickly accommodates the change.
-In contrast, the history model preserves both flow directions and struggles to adapt.
-This inaccuracy in the MoD built from the history model affects the downstream task of flow-aware robot navigation; as shown in the left figure of \cref{fig:mapf_mod}, the path generated based on the history model continues to align with the previous human flow from Condition A, which contradicts the current flow in Condition B, resulting in increased collisions.
+\cref{fig:mapf_mod} shows the CLiFF-maps built with online and history models in Condition B of the \textit{den520d} dataset.
+When human flow shifts from Condition A to B, the online model quickly accommodates the change, while the history model preserves both flow directions and struggles to adapt.
+This inaccuracy in the MoD built by the history model affects the downstream task of flow-aware robot navigation; as shown in \cref{fig:mapf_mod} (left), the path generated using the history model continues to align with the previous human flow from Condition A, which contradicts the current flow in Condition B, resulting in increased collisions.
 Conversely, the online method quickly adapts to flow changes, enabling the agent to navigate in a manner that aligns with the current flow pattern.

-In the experiment of deploying the proposed method on a real robot, we use live input from a human perception stack with each period showing one unique motion pattern.
-From \cref{fig:realworld}, it is evident that, in the last period, while the history model contains possibility of motion in all directions, and the interval model completely forgets previous information and leaves parts of the map of dynamics blank, the online model maintain the dominance of the recent observations while keep the completeness of human flow.
+In the real-robot experiment, we use live input from a human perception stack, with each period showing a unique motion pattern.
+To demonstrate the runtime bottleneck of baseline methods for real-time applications, we compare runtime on the most recent batch of observations.
+The history and interval models require \SI{990}{\second} and \SI{29}{\second}, respectively, making them impractical for real-time deployment.
+In contrast, the proposed online model runs in \SI{5}{\second}, using only 0.5\% of the history model's time, making it more suitable for real-time operation.
+When comparing the quality of the generated MoD, \cref{fig:realworld} shows that in the last period, while the history model contains motion possibilities in all directions, and the interval model completely forgets previous information and leaves parts of the map of dynamics blank, the online model effectively maintains the dominance of recent observations while keeping the completeness of human flow.

-\section{CONCLUSION}
+\section{Conclusion}